INDA-HR/python_sdk/docs/MappingCareerCausewaysApi.md

         origin_occupation="origin_occupation_example",
         transition_type="viable",
     ) # CareerTransitionRequest |
-    lang = "it" # str | Output language. (optional) if omitted the server will use the default value of "it" min_score = 0.2 # float | Minimum similarity score for ESCO mapping. (optional) if omitted the server will use the default value of 0.2
+    dst_lang = "it" # str | Output language. (optional) if omitted the server will use the default value of "it" min_score = 0.2 # float | Minimum similarity score for ESCO mapping. (optional) if omitted the server will use the default value of 0.2

     # example passing only required values which don't have defaults set